hammyau/ODFExplorer/README.md

 ### ODF Explorer
-The ODF Explorer provides allows a user to see how much of the underlying ODF [schema](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=office) is used by a document or set of documents.
+The ODF Explorer allows a user to see how much of the underlying ODF [schema](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=office) is used by a document or set of documents.

 A user can also
 * compare documents - with respect to their schema use